 NOTE: To avoid incurring state mandated penalties, renditions must be filed by the deadline date.
 Counties have no authority to abate, waive, or refund the penalty mandated by K.S.A.
 79-1422.
-Only the Court of Tax Appeals has the authority to abate, waive, or refund the penalty.
+Only the Board of Tax Appeals has the authority to abate, waive, or refund the penalty.

 1) The "notice of value" may be appealed by contacting the county appraiser's office by May 15th to schedule an informal meeting with an appraiser.
 [K.S.A.
 79-1448]

 2) After receiving the tax statement, the owner may file a "payment under protest" form with the county treasurer at the time the taxes are paid.
 If all the taxes are paid prior to December 20th, the protest can be made no later than December 20th (or by January 31st if the taxes are paid from an escrow account or by a tax service).
 [K.S.A.
 79-2005]

 Taxpayers can NOT appeal the notice of value AND pay the taxes under protest for the same property in the same tax year.
 [K.S.A.
 79-2005(b)]